 Does the link to submit recommendation letters expire?

 No, the link does not expire.
-We recommend contacting your recommenders as soon as you enter their names and email addresses in the application.
+We recommend contacting your recommenders prior to beginning an application and then, emailing them when you’ve submitted your application.

 If my references encounter difficulty while submitting their recommendation letter, who should they contact?